Tommy-pstq/cloud_notes/5 - Notes archivées/Mémoire/Memory, Navigation and theta rythm in the hippocampal-entorhinal system.md

 1. Scoville, W.B. & Milner, B. Loss of recent memory after bilateral hippocampal lesions.
 J. Neurol.
 Neurosurg.
 Psychiatry 20, 11–21 (1957).
 2. Squire, L.R.
 Memory and the hippocampus: a synthesis from findings with rats, monkeys, and humans.
 Psychol.
 Rev. 99, 195–231 (1992). [[à check]]
 3. McClelland, J.L., McNaughton, B.L. & O’Reilly, R.C.
 Why there are complementary learning systems in the hippocampus and neocortex: insights from the successes and failures of connectionist models of learning and memory.
 Psychol.
 Rev. 102, 419–457 (1995).
-4. Nadel, L. & Moscovitch, M. Memory consolidation, retrograde amnesia and the hippocampal complex.
+4. Nadel, L. & Moscovitch, M. Memory [[consolidation]], retrograde amnesia and the hippocampal complex.
 Curr.
 Opin.
 Neurobiol.
 7, 217–227 (1997).
 5. Manns, J.R., Hopkins, R.O., Reed, J.M., Kitchener, E.G. & Squire, L.R.
 Recognition memory and the human hippocampus.
 Neuron 37, 171–180 (2003).
 6. Fyhn, M., Hafting, T., Treves, A., Moser, M.B. & Moser, E.I.
 Hippocampal remapping and grid realignment in entorhinal cortex.
 Nature 446, 190–194 (2007).
 7. Wilson, M.A. & McNaughton, B.L.
 Dynamics of the hippocampal ensemble code for space.
 Science 261, 1055–1058 (1993).